 How to shut up in German and more ways of offending in GermanBecause if French is the language of love, German is the language of swearing.

 Berlin is notoriously famous for its “rudeness.”
-The Berliner Schnauze is the name given to this fame Berliners have of being so outspoken and direct.
+The Berliner Schnauzer is the name given to this fame Berliners have of being so outspoken and direct.
 An aspect of their personality that is so prominent that sometimes can be mistaken by rudeness.
-So we thought that everyone would profit on learning how to say shut up in German.
+So we thought that everyone would profit from learning how to say shut up in German.

-It doesn’t matter if you’re visiting or if you’re here to stay.
+Since it doesn’t matter if you’re visiting or if you’re here to stay, you might as well learn a thing or two to survive this beautiful city.
 Everybody can profit from some good useful knowledge about a language not so easy to learn.

 Have you ever asked what are some of these words that you hear all the time in Berlin?
 What do they mean?
 How can I reply in the same tone?